Persona spy satellite

 The Persona satellite, which also reported to be known as Kvarts (Quartz), traces its roots to the Sapfir project first proposed by TsSKB Progress in 1979.
-In the course of the project development, the Sapfir (sapphire) was to be a 16-ton satellite, which would be deployed and possibly serviced in orbit by cosmonauts of the Buran reusable space plane.
+In the course of the project development, the Sapfir (sapphire) was envisioned as a 16-ton spacecraft that would be deployed and possibly serviced in orbit by cosmonauts of the Buran reusable space plane.

 A full-scale development of Sapfir at TsSKB Progress was authorized in 1983.
 At the time, the first launch of the 14-ton vehicle was projected for 1986 on the Zenit or Proton rocket.
 Sapfir would transmit imagery to the ground via a special data-relay satellite.
 Designated Sapfir-V, where "V" stands for vysoko-orbitalny, or high-orbital, Sapfir would be orbiting the Earth in the elliptical orbit climbing as high as 10,000-20,000 kilometers to obtain imagery of very wide areas, but at lower resolution than one-meter details discenrable from Araks-N satellite, which would be deployed in lower orbit.

 Sapfir-V's orbits were designed to let satellites stay within view of the area of interest up to 20 minutes at a time transmitting live imagery, as it climbed toward and decended from the high point of its orbit and followed by a quickly swing around low point of its orbit positioned on the opposite side of the globe.
 Military planners expected Sapfir-V to focus on the European region watching the main Cold War frontier between the West and the East.